-Named after Charles II, it initially focused on seaward defence, though this was to its detriment during the Williamite War in 1690.
+Named after Charles II, it initially focused on seaward defense, though this was to its detriment during the Williamite War in 1690.

 A 13-day attack

-At this time the fort held out for 13 days against attackers who had the advantage of high ground, against relatively weak landward defences.
+At this time the fort held out for 13 days against attackers who had the advantage of high ground, against relatively weak landward defenses.

 After the defeat, repairs were made to remedy these previous oversights.
 After this, it was used as a British Army barracks up until 1921, when it was relinquished following Ireland’s independence.

 Soon after, in 1922, what could be burnt was ravaged, as anti-treaty forces set the installation on fire during the Irish civil war.